 - Bug tracking modules – Bug tracking is treated as part of the software development cycle, so its functionalities and results are integrated with the other parts of product development.
 This model improves the flow of information overall.

-Besides the two main types, some bug tracking system developers offer testing services.
+Besides the two main types, some bug tracking system developers offer software testing services.
 They can act as a remote bug tracking department or co-manage projects with their clientele.
 This means companies that don’t have a large development team won’t need to hire new staff just to perform software tests.
 Also, the added manpower is instrumental when working with stiff deadlines or sudden spikes in demand.

 Bug Tracking Software Benefits